cisagov/domain-manager-cicd/docs/use-cases/main.md

 The Domain Management application has several use cases.
 A user can:
 - setup a domain
+- setup email records for your domain
-- upload templates
+- manage static templates
 - choose from a selection of existing templates
 - upload external web content
 - launch and takedown websites
 - categorize live websites on various categorization proxies
-- manage DNS and Redirect records.
+- manage DNS and Redirect records
 - categorize websites that are not managed by domain management

 These functionalities can be done via a browser or the command line interface.
 Step by step instructions on each use case is detailed below.